Somehow, Sofia Vergara and Joe Manganiello have only been married for four years.

 The actor continued, "I now work as a consultant for Dungeons & Dragons, which is the job that I wanted as a kid, and, as a result of that relationship, I wrote some material for their adventure module that will get released next year.
 Plus, the game is how I got cast in my latest movie, Rampage."
 He bonded over D&D with the film's director, Brad Peyton, who's interested in making a D&D movie (as is Joe, big time), and Peyton mentioned he still needed to cast a role in his ape-run-amok blockbuster that also starred Dwayne Johnson.

-However, Vergara can hang at Comic-Con, and she was there with Manganiello this summer.
+However, Vergara can hang at Comic-Con, and she was there with Manganiello last summer.

-She was also on hand to shower him with support in September when he was honored with the Spirit of Sobriety Award at the Brent Shapiro Foundation for Drug Prevention's 13th annual Summer Spectacular Event.
-Famed attorney Robert Shapiro, his wife Linell and their son Grant started the foundation in honor of their other son, Brent, who died at 24 of a toxic mixture of drugs and alcohol.
+She was also on hand to shower him with support when he was honored with the Spirit of Sobriety Award at the Brent Shapiro Foundation for Drug Prevention's 13th annual Summer Spectacular Event in September 2018.
+Attorney Robert Shapiro, his wife Linell and their son Grant started the foundation in honor of their other son, Brent, who died at 24 of a toxic mixture of drugs and alcohol.

 "Sixteen years ago…I crashed and washed ashore on the banks of sobriety," the introspective actor told the audience at the Beverly Hilton Hotel.
 "When I was growing up, when I thought of an alcoholic, I thought of some toothless old guy in a trench coat in a basement somewhere.
 I just never thought that would apply to me.
 That type of stigma kept me from getting the help that I needed when I knew I needed it."